Embroidermodder/libembroidery/README.md

-All the documentation for the development of the library and CLI is also in [the manual](https://github.com/Embroidermodder/libembroidery/blob/master/doc/libembroidery_v0.1_manual.pdf). if you want to find a simple fix to contribute see the *To Do* section.
+All the documentation for the development of the library and CLI is also in [the manual](https://github.com/Embroidermodder/libembroidery/blob/master/doc/libembroidery_v0.1_manual.pdf).
+If you want to find a simple fix to contribute see the *To Do* section.